RBVI/chimerax-recipes/alphafold_mining/af_mining.md

 ## Running the search in ChimeraX

-Opening the Python script [cyssearch.py](cyssearch.py) in ChimeraX 1.7 then does the search and prints the results to the log.
+Opening the Python script [cyssearch.py](cyssearch.py) in ChimeraX 1.7 then does the search and prints the results to the ChimeraX log.
 The script uses standard Python capabilities to read the UniProt annotation XML file, and uses ChimeraX capabilities to read the AlphaFold structures to measure distances between cysteines.

 Use ChimeraX commands to change to the directory with the UniProt XML file, Python script and alphafold_models directory, then open the script in ChimeraX.

     cd ~/af_search
     open cyssearch.py

-The following [output](results.txt) is logged listing the UniProt ids with pairs of cysteines and also a short list of structures for which there was no AlphaFold model (too new 2022 or too large >1400 amino acids for AlphaFold database).
+The following [output](results.txt) is logged listing the UniProt ids with residue numbers for pairs of close cysteines.
+At the end of the output is a list of structures for which there was no AlphaFold model (too new 2022 or too large >1400 amino acids for AlphaFold database).

     19827 UniProt entries
     5756 entries with annotated transmembrane regions